Young Bond: Steve Cole's books

 On 9 October 2013 Ian Fleming Publications announced that a new series of four Young Bond books were in development, written by Astrosaurs creator, Steve Cole.
-Cole's novels will follow on from Higson's last entry, By Royal Command and the aftermath of Bond's expulsion from Eton.
-The first novel will be published in the UK by Random House in the autumn of 2014.
+Cole's novels follow on from Higson's last entry, By Royal Command and the aftermath of Bond's expulsion from Eton.
+The first novel was published in the UK by Random House in the autumn of 2014.
 A lifelong fan of the original Bond novels, Cole described the task as "a thrilling privilege and an exciting challenge".

-In an interview with the Bucks Herald, Cole confirmed that Bond would be 14–15 years old in his novels and that the books would show how the adult Bond was formed.
+In an interview with the Bucks Herald, Cole stated that Bond was 14–15 years old in his novels and that the books would show how the adult Bond was formed.
 As part of the process for securing the position, Cole was tasked with creating a pitch for a story arc that would stretch across all four books.
-In May 2014, it was announced that Cole's book, titled Shoot to Kill would be released on 6 November 2014.
+In May 2014, it was announced that Cole's book, titled Shoot to Kill was to be released on 6 November 2014.

-In October 2015 at the Cheltenham Literature Festival in England, Cole revealed the cover art for his second novel in the series, titled Heads You Die, which will be published by an imprint of Random House called Red Fox and the book will be released on 5 May 2016.
+In October 2015 at the Cheltenham Literature Festival, Cole revealed the cover art for his second novel in the series, entitled Heads You Die, which was published by an imprint of Random House called Red Fox and the book was to be released on 5 May 2016.

-In May 2016, Cole's third book in the series is revealed to be titled Strike Lightning, scheduled to come out sometime during Fall later in the year.
+In May 2016, Cole's third book in the series was revealed to be titled Strike Lightning, scheduled to come out sometime during the autumn later in the year.

 In September 2016, the title of Cole's fourth and final Young Bond novel was revealed to be Red Nemesis.